 This introductory post has provided you with an overview of Salt Lake West Side Stories.
 The next post explores neighborhood boundaries, how street names have changed, the many names used for the neighborhood, and how Salt Lake City’s Pacific Islander communities connect to the Pioneer Park neighborhood.
 We hope that you journey with us into the history of Salt Lake’s Pioneer Park neighborhood!

 Would you like to read the next post (Post 2)?
 THE PIONEER PARK NEIGHBORHOOD’S BOUNDARIES

 Do you have a question or comment?
 Write us at “ask a historian” – firstname.lastname@example.org

-Related Activity: Take note of the following when you arrive or leave downtown Salt Lake City by way of I-15.
-SR-269 eastbound, 600 South, a one-way off-ramp of I-15, is named “Martin Luther King Jr. Boulevard,” named by the city in 1993; while SR-269 westbound, or 500 South, which is a one-way on-ramp to I-15, is designated “Cesar E. Chavez Boulevard,” named by the city in 2002.
-Both boulevards are vital transportation arteries, and both so far as I-15 is concerned, begin or end, in the Pioneer Park Neighborhood, the unofficial historic international district of Salt Lake City.
-Naming these streets King and Chavez Boulevards are fitting, as the city’s African American community and it’s Mexican and Latino American communities both had their beginnings in the Pioneer Park neighborhood.
+Related Activity: Take note of the following when you arrive or leave downtown Salt Lake City (by way of I-15.
+SR-269 eastbound, 600 South, and a one-way off-ramp of I-15), 600 South is named “Martin Luther King Jr. Boulevard,” named by the city in 1993; while SR-269 westbound, or 500 South, which is a one-way on-ramp to I-15 was designated “Cesar E. Chavez Boulevard,” by the city in 2002.
+Both boulevards are vital transportation arteries, and both so far as I-15 is concerned, begin or end, in the Pioneer Park Neighborhood, the city’s unofficial historic international district.
+Naming these streets King and Chavez Boulevards are fitting, as the city’s African American community and its Mexican and Latino American communities both had their beginnings in the Pioneer Park neighborhood.